biopsy

 Fibrocystic change of the breast

-Fibrocystic change (FCC) is a term used to describe a group of non-cancerous changes that often develop together in the breast.
+Background: Fibrocystic change (FCC) is a term used to describe a group of non-cancerous changes that often develop together in the breast.
 These changes include cysts, fibrosis, apocrine metaplasia, and adenosis.
 It is a common finding seen in up to 60% of reproductive-aged women.
-Another name for FCC is fibrocystic disease.
-About this article This article …
+Another name for this condition is fibrocystic disease.
+What causes fibrocystic …

 Read More »